Rules and Regulations for Architects

 1. A registered architect making public statements on architectural questions shall disclose when he/she is being compensated for making such statements or when he/she has an economic interest in the issue.

 2. A registered architect shall accurately represent to a prospective or existing client or employer his/her qualifications and the scope of his/her responsibility in connection with work for which he/she is claiming credit.

 a.
-Report the decision to the local building inspector or other public official charged with the enforcement of the applicable state or municipal building laws and; and
+Report the decision to the local building inspector or other public official charged with the enforcement of the applicable State or municipal building laws;

 b.
 Refuse to consent to the decision; and